jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 If an exception occurs duing the transaction, the changes will be rolled back and a **ROLLBACK** will be displayed instead.

-### Parameters

-We might want to select specific rows, or insert some data to the table.
-The `Connection.execute()` function can accept parameters called [**bound parameters**](https://docs.sqlalchemy.org/en/20/glossary.html#term-bound-parameters).
-We indicate the presense of parameters in the `text()` construct by using colons, such as `:customer_id`.
-We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`, like `{"customer_id": 1}`.
-Have a look at the code in `add_new_order_for_customer()` function to see how we've used these bound paramters.

-> ##### WARNING
->
-> Never put variables directly in the query string.
-Doing so leaves your code vulnerable to SQL injection attacks. **Always** use parameter binding.
-Using parameters allows the dialect and DBAPI to correctly handle the input, and enables the driver to have the best performance.
-{: .block-danger }

-If we want to send multiple sets of parameters, such as insert multiple records in the table, we can pass a **list of dictionaries** to `Connection.execute()` and send multiple parameter sets.
-The SQL statement will be executed once for each parameter set.

 > ##### Test Your Understanding